xiumingzhang/xiuminglib/doc/source/index.rst

         but with hindsight, `a one-liner <https://anaconda.org/kitsune.one/python-blender>`_
         *may* work just as well.

+    Trimesh
+        If you use conda, it's as simple as ``conda install -c conda-forge trimesh``.

 The library uses "on-demand" imports whenever possible, so that it won't fail on imports that you don't need.